-Suggested overall weight gain during pregnancy is determined according to your BMI (Body Mass Index – your weight in kilogrammes divided by your height in metres squared).
-Research indicates that underweight women (with a BMI less than 18) should gain 15 to 20kg; women of normal weight (with a BMI of 18 – 25), should gain between 10 and 17kgs; those who are overweight (with a BMI of 25 – 30) should only gain between 7kg and 12kgs; and obese women (with a BMI of 30 and greater) should only gain between 5kg and 9kg.
+She explains the latest guidelines indicate that underweight women (with a BMI less than 18) should gain between 13 and 18kg; women of normal weight (with a BMI between 18 and 25), should gain between 11 and 16kgs; those who are overweight (with a BMI between 25 and 30) should only gain between 7kg and 12kgs; and obese women (with a BMI of 30 and greater) should only gain between 5kg and 9kg.

-Eat sensibly, get some light exercise, and interpret cravings healthily.
+General advice is to eat sensibly, get some light exercise, and interpret cravings healthily.
+In other words, if you’re craving something sweet, for example, try to make a healthier food choice.
+Lila suggests swopping that chocolate bar for some dates or if you have to have chocolate, dipping some strawberries in some melted dark chocolate instead.
 If you’re retaining too much water, or if your weight gain is excessively low, chat to your doctor or midwife.
-They’ll advice you on how much weight you should be gaining and if your baby is developing properly.
+They’ll advise what’s right for you and if your baby is developing properly.

-Once your little one is born, breastfeeding will burn calories, and you’ll probably be so wrapped up in being a mom, that a few extra kilos won’t matter.
-When you’re ready, you can take your baby for gentle walks, and soon you’ll be running after a busy toddler.
+Once your little one is born, breastfeeding will burn calories, and you’ll probably be so wrapped up in being a mom, that a few extra kilos won’t matter at first.
+But, when you’re ready, you can take your baby for walks, and before you know it, you’ll be running after a busy toddler 24/7!

 Lila Bruk is a registered dietician and nutritional consultant based in Illovo, Johannesburg and has been in private practice since 2006.
 She also gives regular lectures on nutrition-related topics around the country, and appears regularly on television and radio.
 Learn more about Lila Bruk here.